 Catalyzing change doesn’t happen overnight, but it’s up to the people working in the cannabis industry every day to show the world that the business of cannabis is real, credible, and meaningful.
 It starts by acting professionally.

 That doesn’t mean everyone needs to wear a three-piece suit and use tired $20-dollar words.
-It means acting appropriately to reduce risk, put the needs of customers above all else, and prioritize compliance at all times.
+It means acting appropriately to reduce risk, putting the needs of customers above all else, and prioritizing compliance at all times.

 Cannabis Professionals Code of Conduct